Articles

 Vote No Campaigns

-As of April 15th, 2026, eight filings have pertained to Vote No Campaigns (VNCs), six of which were in support of a VNC at Starbucks.
-This is a sharp decrease in VNC filings compared to 2025, which saw nineteen filings, and a slight increase compared to 2024, which had seven filings.
+As of June 8th, 2026, nineteen filings have pertained to Vote No Campaigns (VNCs), six of which were in support of a VNC at Starbucks.
+This is a sharp decrease in VNC filings compared to 2025 and 2024, in which we saw fifty-six and forty filings, respectively, between January 1st and June 8th.
 It is important to note that all VNCs in 2026 were filed after the SEC’s policy change.

 In previous years, VNCs were used to discourage support for a wide variety of proposals.
-In 2026, all VNCs have been focused on director elections.
-For comparison, in 2025, nine filings pertained to non-election related management proposals (including five filings for the same VNC at Amplify Energy Corporation) and three filings pertained to shareholder proposals.
-In 2024, one VNC pertained to a director election, five advocated against shareholder proposals, and one opposed a management proposal.
+In 2026, Fourteen of the nineteen VNC filings have been focused on director elections.
+For comparison, in 2025, seventeen filings pertained to non-election related management proposals (including eight filings for the same VNC at Amplify Energy Corporation) and sixteen filings pertained to shareholder proposals.
+In 2024, thirty VNC filings pertained to director elections, seven advocated against shareholder proposals, and three opposed a management proposal.

 Source: ISS Governance Research & Voting